-Ron Read is a vice president and Osaka branch manager of Human Global Communications Co., Ltd., previously Kurdyla and Associates Co., Ltd., a communications consulting firm established in Japan in 1969.
+Ron Read is a senior advisor (顧問) of Human Academy Co., Ltd. Previously, he was a director of Kurdyla and Associates Co., Ltd., a communications consulting firm established in Japan in 1969 that merged with Human Academy in 2024.
 He holds a bachelor's degree in Journalism from the University of Oregon, and before coming to Japan in 1986 worked as a radio news reporter-producer and a newspaper editor.
 His current duties include training and supervising technical rewriters and presentation trainers.
 His work also involves rewriting of technical papers, corporate communications, and academic books, as well as giving personal and group presentation training to researchers and executives.
-He has given seminars and classes at Kyoto University, Osaka University of Arts, Panasonic Corp., and the Osaka Chamber of Commerce and Industry, where he is a long-time member.
-He has collaborated with Institute of Electronics, Information and Communication Engineers (IEICE), Information Processing Society of Japan (IPSJ), Japan Society of English for Research (J-SER), and Keihanna Venture Championship (KVeCS).
+He has given seminars and classes at Kyoto University, Osaka University of Arts, Panasonic Corp., and the Osaka Chamber of Commerce and Industry, where he was a long-time member.
+He has collaborated with Institute of Electronics, Information and Communication Engineers (IEICE), Information Processing Society of Japan (IPSJ), Japan Society of English for Research (J-SER), Keihanna Venture Championship (KVeCS), and Japan Science and Technology Agency (JST).
 He serves as secretary of the Kinki Macintosh Users Group.
 He writes a quarterly column on technical writing, "Author's Toolkit," for IEICE Information and Systems Society Journal (download copies for personal use at http://hgckansai.com/downloads/).